Alex-Liang01/Capstone-Synthetic-Data/documents/Methodology.md

 Nearest Neighbor Adversial Accuracy evaluates how well an adversary can distinguish real and synthetic data using a nearest neighbor classifier.
 NNAA is a score from 0 to 1 with lower scores closer to 0 indicating better privacy.
 Values greater than or equal to 0.5 indicate high privacy loss.

-Membership Inference Attack evaluates whether an adversarycan determine if a specific dat point was part of the training set used to create the synthetic data.
+Membership Inference Attack evaluates whether an adversary can determine if a specific dat point was part of the training set used to create the synthetic data.
 MIA is a score from 0 to 1 with lower scores less than 0.5 indicating excellent privacy but poor accuracy.
 Values that are greater than or equal to 0.5 indicate poor privacy and excellent accuracy.

 Each of these privacy metrics was ran on the different synthetic datasets to see if any of the synthetic data synthesizers perform better or worst in terms of privacy when there are varying amounts of missing data, sample sizes and association strengths in the simulated dataset that it was trained on.